Esophageal thrush is a yeast infection of the throat. The condition is also known as oral candidiasis or oropharyngeal candidiasis.

 - weight loss

 It’s also possible for esophageal thrush to spread to the inside of your mouth and become oral thrush.
-Symptoms of oral thrush include:
+The symptoms of oral thrush include:

 - creamy white patches on the inside of the cheeks